SaxionMechatronics/sarax/Docs/Docker prerequisites.md

 # Docker Prerequisites
+This document showcases the required steps to setup the proper environment for running Docker containers.

+## Installing NVIDIA drivers (Host)
 To allow effective use of the Docker container, we can utilise dedicated graphics to improve performance of GUI applications.

-## Installing NVIDIA drivers (Host)
 If you are running on Ubuntu.
 Install NVIDIA drivers from the [PPA GPU drivers repository](https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa).

 1. Add the PPA repository